Household income and wealth

 Median equivalised disposable household income

-(a) In 2021-22 dollars, adjusted using changes in the Consumer Price Index.
+- In June quarter 2023 prices, adjusted using changes in the Consumer Price Index.

-(b) HILDA results are from the Household, Income and Labour Dynamics in Australia (HILDA) survey funded by the Australian Government Department of Social Services and managed by the Melbourne Institute.
+- HILDA results are custom analysis of the HILDA survey, funded by the Australian Government Department of Social Services and managed by the Melbourne Institute.
+Using regular disposable income, which excludes large irregular payments.

-(a) Average net worth per household is calculated by expressing June quarter household net worth as a proportion of household projections for the same year using the latest available projections for each year.
+- Calculated by dividing total household wealth (net worth) by household projections for the same year using the latest available projections for each year.
 Sources: National accounts: finance and wealth (Table 35); Household and family projections (Series II).